5 Ways Lighting Control Systems Improve Senior Adult Care Living

-Proper lighting in facilities that care for seniors is essential.
+Proper lighting in care environments for seniors is essential.
 Leveraging a lighting system with advanced control capabilities can improve the facility as well as the health and wellbeing of seniors in a number of ways.
 Some advantages include mapping lighting to nature’s circadian rhythm to improve resident sleep/awake cycles; tailoring light levels to specific resident and staff activities for comfort and productivity; increasing safety; and much more--all while reducing energy consumption.

 Influence Circadian Rhythm

 The Lighting Research Center, Rensselaer Polytechnic Institute reports that between 40 and 70% of older adults suffer from sleep disturbances or disorders, which are especially prevalent among Alzheimer's disease and related dementias (ADRD) patients.
 This research suggests that because lighting characteristics affect the circadian system, it has the potential to become a powerful treatment for mitigating poor sleep quality frequently found in the older population, including those with dementia.